gvwilson/sensibleadventures/bookster/bookster.md

 it up and squinted at it critically.
 "Don't forget you have to finish the fence today."

 "I won't."
-Slipping the bread into his pocket, Erileine headed out the front door.
+Slipping the bread into her pocket, Erileine headed out the front door.

 She stood blinking for a moment in the sharp light of the mountain